Storage Services at CHPC

 Group-Level Storage

 CHPC PIs can purchase general environment group level file storage at the TB-level.
-CHPC purchases the hardware for this storage in bulk and
+CHPC purchases the hardware for this storage in bulk and then sells it to individual groups in TB quantities, so, depending on the amount of group storage space you are interested in purchasing, CHPC may have the storage to meet your needs on hand.

 If interested, a more detailed description of this storage offering is available.